Skip to content

 Ethical Skincare Products

 Which skincare brands are the most ethical and sustainable?
-For the answer, see our Ethical Skincare Ratings Table to compare brands’ ethical scores.
+For the answer, see our Ethical Skincare comparison table to compare brands’ ethical scores.

 Cleaning up skincare

 Moreover, many skincare products are made with animal-derived materials, making them unsuitable for vegans.
 Look out for non-vegan ingredients in your skincare products, such as collagen, honey, beeswax, lanolin, and silk.
-The best option for addressing animal welfare issues within the Skincare sector is to buy vegan skincare products from ethical skincare brands.
-It can be a challenge to work through the jargon around these ‘natural products’, to understand the animal welfare behind their production.
+Cruelty-free means a product and its ingredients were not tested on animals at any stage.
+Vegan skincare goes further by avoiding all animal-derived ingredients.
+Trusted certifications from organisations like The Vegan Society are useful indicators that products meet these criteria.
+The best option for addressing animal welfare issues within the skincare sector is to buy vegan skincare products from ethical skincare brands.
+For a full breakdown of how we assess brands across environmental, animal welfare and people criteria, visit our How We Rate page.

-Fortunately, our Ethical Skincare Ratings Table shows you all the options to make the most sustainable purchase, including ethical skincare brands offering a range of vegan skincare products.
-By comparing your favourite brands on how they score in our table, you can choose the most ethical skincare brands to use in your skincare routine.
+Fortunately, our Ethical Skincare comparison table shows you all the options to make the most sustainable purchase, including ethical skincare brands offering a range of vegan skincare products.
+By comparing your favourite brands on how they score in our table, you can choose the best ethical skincare brands UK consumers can trust for their skincare routine.

 All brands found to test on animals, either directly or through their parent company, have received a bottom rating under our Animal Welfare category.
 This includes popular brands such as Neutrogena, Clean & Clear, Nivea, and CeraVe, but unfortunately there are many more.
 If you are concerned about buying products that have been tested on animals, avoid brands that received a bottom rating under Animal Welfare.

-On the bright side, research from The Good Shopping Guide also found that vegan skincare is on the rise.
-Many brands are now offering a range of vegan skincare products for consumers who care about animal cruelty.
+On the bright side, research from The GOOD Shopping Guide also found that vegan skincare is on the rise.
+Many brands are now offering a range of clean skincare UK options for consumers who care about animal cruelty.
 To find vegan skincare products, look for companies that have received a top rating under our Vegetarian/Vegan category.
 You can look for logos from The Vegan Society or The Vegetarian Society on their products to ensure they are fully vegan.

 Our top picks for the best ethical skincare brands and vegan skincare products